ddutta/puppetlabs-openstack_dev_env/README.md

 4. it is strongly recommended that you set up a proxy (like squid!) to speed up perforance of package installation.

+5. It is important to install the github-api gem.
+On a Ubuntu box you might have to install libxml2-dev, libxlt-dev for this.

+    > gem install github_api

 # project contents

 This project contains the following files